HEPData/hepdata/INSTALL.rst

     $ brew install elasticsearch

-Neither of these two methods is currently working for an M1 MacBook.
+Neither of these two methods is currently working for an M1 MacBook, so use Elasticsearch v7.1.1 for now.

 .. _installation: